 I enjoy making French-style fruit tarts, with glazed fruit over a layer of thick custard, like this rhubarb and custard pie:

 I’ve also tried my hand at various styles of custard tart, such as the flan parisien or the very British, nutmeg-topped one:

-I’ve had an order for 5 dozen of these tiny raspberry bakewells.
-Long hours listening to the General Election returns well spent!
+I’ve also once had an order for 5 dozen of these tiny raspberry bakewells.
+Long hours well spent!

 And since I hate waste, I finished up the pastry and ground almonds with good results in a “tarte amandine” with … bananas.